rishavgoenka8/Supply-Chain-Management-System/README.md

 # Supply Chain Management System

+A supply chain system which is transparent and lets clients make bids which is secret until all the bidders have made their mid.
+After the bids are submitted the system automatically distributes the items and moves ahead with the process.

 ### Follow the below mentioned steps and commands to run the Supply Chain Management System:

 Migrate to the directory ```/src/backend/contracts```.